 Digital marketing is essential to establishing and sustaining customer relationships.
 Your business may have to switch from traditional methods to digital platforms that directly engage customers, such as short message service marketing.

-How Your Business Can Use SMS to Reach Customers Where They Are
+How to Use SMS to Reach Customers

 According to Dr. Dimitri Christakis, director of the Center for Child Health, Behavior and Development at Seattle Children’s Research Institute, increased screen time isn’t necessarily the problem—it’s the content users consume.
 For instance, activities like focusing on a documentary, participating in an online book club or learning a language are more mentally challenging than hours of mindless scrolling.
 That presents businesses with an opportunity to transform activities that we perceive as entirely recreational into meaningful, two-way connections between brands and their customers.